- Uterine contractions can compress the blood vessels in the uterus, potentially interfering in the transfer of oxygen to the placenta and the baby.

-Abnormal uterine activity should always be seen as concerning, whether the patterns are seen with or without non-reassuring fetal heart rate patterns.
+An abnormal uterine activity should always be seen as concerning, whether the patterns are seen with or without non-reassuring fetal heart rate patterns.
 If excessive uterine activity occurs with a non-reassuring fetal heart rate pattern, it is that much more worrisome and must be addressed clinically.

-Doctors and nurses must be sensitive to the possibility of a building fetal metabolic acidosis when these conditions occur together and are required to take action.
+Doctors and nurses must be sensitive to the possibility of building fetal metabolic acidosis when these conditions occur together and are required to take action.

 Contact a Trusted Birth Injury Lawyer Today